#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the ground isn't frozen solid and the soil isn't cold, consider planting your flower, fruit, or veggie seeds directly into your garden.
+If the soil is pliable and warm, consider planting your veggie, flower, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed envelope for how and when to sow seeds.
+Consult your seed packet for how and when to sow seeds.

 Should I harden off my seedlings before planting them outside?